24-Hour Vehicle Cameras to Capture Vandalism while Parked: Full Guide

 “After missing documents in my car, decided to Playback the Security Cameras and found out that theft occurred that day.” says xhevi_mass.

-• Good footage quality: Many security cameras record footage in clear high definition or 4K quality.
+Good footage quality: Car security camera records footage in clear high definition or 4K quality.
 This lets you see what is going on around your car much better.
 The footage can also be used as evidence in crimes or for insurance claims.
 Some security cameras can capture a car's licence plate number clearly and sharply even at night.

-• Placement flexibility: Unlike dash cams, security cameras have more flexibility regarding where they can be installed.
+Placement flexibility: Unlike dash cams, wireless security camera for car while parked have more flexibility regarding where they can be installed.
 They can be set up at different heights and angles depending on what areas you want to cover.
 Some cameras can even automatically track and follow the movement of objects.

 License Plate Security Cameras (or LPR cameras) are security cameras that capture a car's licence plate number clearly and sharply even at night.
 If your focus is on being able to see the number plates of other cars that pass by your parked car so that you can investigate afterwards, then LPR cameras may be the right choice for you.

-Asides from the camera quality, there are other important factors to consider when choosing a car security camera.
+Asides from the camera quality, there are other important factors to consider when choosing car cameras.
 These factors are listed below:

 Power supply: